Article I. Membership

 - A tentative Meeting Agenda,

-- A budget report summarizing income, expenses and the status of the assets and liabilities as of end of the current ATA-Houston fiscal year.
+- A budget report summarizing income, expenses, and the status of the assets and liabilities as of the end of the current ATA-Houston fiscal year.

 - A ballot for all positions to be elected and all candidates proposed for these positions.
 Members shall be allowed to enter write-in candidates.